nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 Calculate a spectrum for the number of individuals with uncalled genotypes as above.
 What do you make of this?

-In general the `postCutoff` threshold you choose will depend on the sequencing depth of your data and how much genotyping inaccuracy that you think is acceptable while still being able to make correct inferences.
+In general, the `postCutoff` threshold you choose will depend on the sequencing depth of your data and how much genotyping inaccuracy is permissible for accurate inference.
+There is often a balance between the number of individuals providing genotypic information and the reliability of the information that each individual provides.

 Now you know how to
 * Apply data quality filtering